TomLippincott/new-project/README.md

 # Basic pattern for a new research project

 This repository is essentially a template for how *I* structure a new project.
+It's a build system, but the rules use a dummy script (just to demonstrate the idea).

 ## Initializing and working with a new project